-Ocular migraines, also known as visual migraines or retinal migraines, are a type of migraine headache that can cause temporary visual disturbances.
+Ocular migraine is also known as visual migraines or retinal migraines are a type of migraine headache that can cause temporary visual disturbances.
 These disturbances can include flashing lights, zigzag lines, blind spots, and other visual hallucinations.
 While they can be alarming, ocular migraines are generally not dangerous and usually go away on their own without treatment.
 However, it is important to understand the symptoms and potential causes of ocular migraines in order to properly manage them.

 Ocular migraines can cause a variety of visual disturbances, including:

 - Blind spots or areas of decreased vision

 - Temporary vision loss in one eye

 - Scintillations (sparkling or twinkling lights)

 These symptoms typically last for 20-30 minutes and may occur in one or both eyes.
 Some people also experience headache pain during or after an ocular migraine, while others do not.

 The exact cause of ocular migraines is not well understood, but they are believed to be related to changes in blood flow to the brain and the eyes.
 Some triggers that may contribute to the development of ocular migraines include:

 - Hormonal changes (such as those that occur during menstruation)